01Sweepstakes and Contests Create "Buzz" about Products

 04Contests Generate Advertising Content at a Reasonable Cost

-Creative contests, where participants submit photos, recipes, or essays about products, can oftentimes be used as advertising.
+Creative contests, where participants submit photos, recipes, or essays for a chance to win, can oftentimes be used as advertising.

-That means that, instead of paying an ad agency to produce content, sponsors can pass that money directly to their loyal customers in the form of prizes, benefiting sweepers and corporations alike.
+That means that, instead of paying an ad agency to produce content, sponsors can pass that money directly to their loyal customers in the form of prizes.
+This benefits sweepers and corporations alike.

 05Sweepstakes Provide Valuable Market Research

-Many times, you might see some optional or required survey questions while you are filling out sweepstakes entry forms.
+Many giveaways include some optional or required survey questions on their sweepstakes entry forms.
 Why?

-Well, companies use giveaways as an opportunity to get some insight about how their potential customers think, go about their days, or use the company's products around the house.
-This can help them focus their advertising to be more effective.
+Companies use giveaways to get insight about how their potential customers think, how they go about their days, or how they use the company's products.
+This can help their advertising to be more effective.

 06Giveaways Strengthen the Relationship Between Company and Customer

-Sweepstakes strengthen the company-to-consumer relationship by building a sense of fun, by entertaining people while informing them about the company's products, and by giving customers a benefit for interacting with the company in the form of fun prizes.
+Sweepstakes strengthen the business-to-consumer relationship by creating a sense of fun.
+They entertain people while informing them about the company's products, and give customers a benefit for interacting with the company.

 The chance to win creates a positive feeling toward the company in their visitors' minds, which can then carry over to a brighter attitude toward the sponsor's products.